DeustoTech/WHY-suite/README.md

 ### get-features.R
 This script extracts features from all time series in a dataset.

 Given a dataset folder, it makes a file-by-file analysis.
-The analysis consists in extracting a time series between the start date and the end date provided by the user.
-If this interval does not exist in the file or it contains more than the desirable NaNs, the time series is discarded.
-If the time series is OK, it extracts its features.
+The analysis consists in extracting a time series between the start and end dates provided by the user.
+If this interval does not exist in the file or it contains more than the desirable NaNs, that time series is discarded.
+If the time series is OK, its features are extracted.

 It generates 3 outputs:
 * `feats.csv`: the features of the analyzed files;